 Have a Checklist for Your Design

 Before you start designing, you need to have a checklist that will contain what you want to appear on your prototype.
-Having a list will minimize the errors you can commit when designing.
+Having a list will minimize the errors you can commit when design for CNC machined parts.

 Do not Complicate Your Drawing